 Composite Bonding to prevent further damage

 The outer surface of the tooth (enamel) can become damaged for a number of reasons, including subconscious habits (such as tooth grinding or ‘bruxism’) or erosion from acidic food or drink.
 Even digestive problems and acid reflux can have an effect.
-As the top enamel becomes worn, the softer underlying dentine becomes exposed, accelerating surface wear or tooth loss.
-Composite bonding can be used to restore the surface of the tooth and help prevent further damage.
+As the surface enamel becomes worn, the softer underlying dentine becomes exposed, accelerating surface wear.
+Composite bonding can be used to restore the surface of the tooth and help limit further damage.

 Composite Bonding for cosmetic reasons

 Most frequently patients seek composite bonding for cosmetic reasons.
 The effects of wear and tooth surface loss as described above, as well as discolouration, chipping, crooked or “gappy” teeth, can all prompt people to seek a solution to enhance their smile.
-Composite bonding gives us the opportunity to treat and manage such concerns, often without any further damage to the tooth structure.
+Composite bonding gives us the opportunity to treat and manage such concerns, often with minimal intervention to the tooth structure.